 All of you Bondi trendsetters need to listen up because The Pacific Club is here and you’re going to want to head there, like, now.
 The all-day venue has us excited for lazy Summer arvo’s by the beach, with an indoor-outdoor flow and ocean views.
 A woodfire grill and raw bar are the heroes of the kitchen, with a local seafood-heavy menu (which is pretty darn appropriate considering those waterfront vibes on Campbell Parade).

 The Collaroy is the latest makeover project from the peeps at Merivale (they’re getting good at this).
 The beachfront hotel is spread over two levels: the ground floor serves up breakfast pizza, healthy bowls for lunch, and home-style dinners once the sun goes down.
 Meanwhile, upstairs it’s seafood galore, and you’ll also have your choice between two bars.
-It’s the perfect place to chill out after a dip at the beach and also perfect for settling in this winter (because carbs).
+It’s the perfect place to chill out after a dip at the beach.

 North Bondi Fish

 A fool-proof combination of sea breeze, the freshest seafood, boozy popsicles and an alarming selection of rosé wines (never too many) will have you lunching again and again at North Bondi Fish.
 Intrigued?
 You should be.
 Located in the heart of Bondi Beach, North Bondi Fish strikes the perfect balance between being completely relaxed and a little bit fancy, all at the same time.
 So get the squad together and head down for a leisurely lunch and a glass of rosé (or two).